Techie09/floppi-music/README.md

 Get the code
 ------------

-The code is hsoted [http://github.com/Natureshadow/floppi-music)(here) on GitHub.
+The code is hsoted at http://github.com/Natureshadow/floppi-music .

 What works
 ----------